 - The insertions of social share buttons because Eva loves to share things on Instagram.

 By considering and using such means you show empathy for your customers and win them over.

 The calculation can be that simple.
 Hence, it is important to ensure the satisfaction of your own employees.
 Employees who love their jobs not only increase their own productivity, but they also raise the well-being of customers when interacting with them.

-Employee satisfaction can be increased, for example, through health-promoting workplaces, sufficient light, a fruit selection at the office, sports programmes, feedback discussions, further training opportunities and fair salaries.
+Employee satisfaction can be increased, for example, through health-promoting workplaces, sufficient light, a fruit selection at the office, sports programs, feedback discussions, further training opportunities, and fair salaries.